RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 Kappe was born in Minneapolis MN to Romanian immigrant parents who changed the family name from Kapelowitz to Kappe.
 In 1940, the family moved to Los Angeles, where he attended Emerson Middle School designed by Richard Neutra.
-He graduated with honors from the University of California at Berkeley in 1951 then he worked as a draftsman on Eichler Homes for the admired Northern California firm Anshen+Allen.
+He graduated with honors from the University of California at Berkeley in 1951 then he worked as a draftsman on Eichler Homes for Anshen+Allen.
 He then moved back to LA to work two years with Carl Maston.

 In 1978, his firm became Kappe Lotery Boccato.
 In 1985, Kappe split off to form Kappe Architects Planners.
 Kappe received many individual awards including the 1987 Richard Neutra International Medal for Design Excellence, the 1995 California Council/AIA Bernard Maybeck Award for Design, and the Topaz Medal.
-Many thanks to Catherine Westergaard Cramer, Jim McCarthy, and Andrea Minton for research and photos.
+Many thanks to Catherine Westergaard Cramer and Jim McCarthy for their research.

-1954 – The Phineas Kappe Apartments, 10565 National Boulevard, Palms CA. Kappe's earliest design was this six-unit apartment complex designed as income source for his parents.
+1954 - The Phineas Kappe Apartments, aka National Boulevard Apartments, 10565 National Boulevard, Los Angeles CA. Kappe's earliest design was this six-unit apartment complex designed as income source for his parents.
 The building sits next to 10567 National Boulevard, the Garden Apartment Building, designed by Los Angeles architect Carl Maston whom Kappe worked with for two years.
 Owned by the Raymond and Rochelle Kappe Family Trust.
 Bottom photo by Michael Locke.

 1954 - The Gordon and Hildred Goetschel House, 272 Mesa Lila Road, Glendale CA. Sold to Walter and Sylvia Gads.
-Sold to Anca Barbu.
 Sold in 2014 to Anca Barbu.
-Top photo by Michael Locke.
+Remodeled in 2020.
+Sold in 2022.
+Photos by Michael Locke.

 1956 - The Phineas and Betty Kappe House, 15541 Woodcrest Drive, Sherman Oaks CA. They were Ray Kappe's parents.
 The 2300 sf house has walls of glass, vaulted ceilings, a private gated zen garden, interior reflecting pool, and an outdoor spa with a waterfall.
 Sold in 2003 to Anne E. Zimmerman Trust and Mark Piaia.
 Deeded in 2016 to Mark Piaia.
 Photos by Michael Locke.

-1956 - The Stoner House, 5679 Corso di Napoli, Long Beach CA. As of 2013 owned by the Katherine Stoner Trust.
+1956 - The Willis A. and Katherine Stoner House, 5679 East Corso di Napoli, Long Beach CA. Russell S. Best was the builder.
 Sold in 2018 to David and Susan Erickson.
-Photos by Don Stoner.
+Sold in 2021 to the Fisher Trust.
+Bottom three photos by Michael Locke; other photos by Don Stoner.

 1956 - The Arthur M. and Luis Enstedt Apartment Additions, 3351/3353/3355/3357 Shelby Drive, Los Angeles CA. These were to be additional units behind an existing complex.
 Unbuilt.
 The original apartments were destroyed in 1983.